muzafferkahraman/containerlab-sros-training/README.md

 <b> Note </b>

-You should acquire a valid SROS license and copy at the folder with the name of sros-licenseThanks
+You should acquire a valid SROS license and copy at the folder with the name of sros-license

+Thanks